 How to review your charging and remissions policy

-Be clear on how to review your school's charging and remissions policy, including what questions you can ask if you're reviewing a trust-wide policy.
+Be clear on how to review your charging and remissions policy, including what questions you can ask if you're reviewing a trust-wide policy.
 Save time with our model policy to see what good looks like.

 What this policy needs to do